PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 assert (rectangle.dx, rectangle.dz) == (3, 5)
 ```

-Rotated square and rectangular patches are supported by the memory and
+Rotated square and rectangular patches are supported throughout the
-preparation routes.
-Fold-transversal S requires an odd square rotated patch.
+single-patch routes.
+Fold-transversal S requires a square rotated patch
+with distance at least 2.
 The non-rotated layout renders standalone with a
 serialised CX layer and is rejected by the builder.
 All tick counts on this
 page are for the rotated layout.